tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 mechanism (see Section 2.4.1.3).
 Thus, in SystemC, none of the accessors are virtual.

-In SystemVerilog, an important use model is to add randomization constraints to a transaction type.
+In `uvm-python`, an important use model is to add randomization constraints to a transaction type.
 This is most often done with inheritance—take a derived object and add constraints to a base class.
 These constraints can further be modified or extended by